rqlite/rqlite/README.md

     curl -XGET localhost:4001/db -d 'SELECT * from foo'

-An alternative approach is to read the database is via `sqlite3`, the command-line tool that comes with SQLite.
+An alternative approach is to read the database via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.